 Eliminating standing water around your home is the best way to keep mosquito populations low.
 Check containers regularly and empty out any water that may accumulate in them.
 Clear debris from your rain gutters and eliminate standing water on flat roofs, air conditioning units, and other structures.

 While eliminating all standing water would be ideal, you may have attractive water features in your landscape you'd like to keep.
 Be sure to change the water in your birdbaths every two or three days, and refresh your pet's outdoor water bowl daily.
-If you have a rain barrel, be sure to either cover your full rain barrel or put a screen on top to prevent mosquitos from laying eggs in the water.
+If you have a rain barrel, be sure to either cover your full rain barrel or put a screen on top to prevent mosquitoes from laying eggs in the water.

 In Water Gardens and Ponds